TV-Rename/Website/_manual/user.md

 Below these panels are a series of buttons which allow you to manage the content.
 They are: -

 * `Add` - Adds a new show to the list.
-Remember you may need to add folders to for the show separately if you need to monitor it in the Media Library.
+Remember you may need to add folders to for the show separately if you need to monitor it in the media library.
 You don't need to add a folder if you only want to see the shows air-dates in the _**[When to Watch](#when-to-watch "go to "When to Watch")**_ tab.

 * `Edit` - Edit the currently selected show or season.